-35 Making requests for foreign legal assistance
+Making requests for foreign legal assistance

-Describe your jurisdiction's legal framework and procedure to request international legal assistance concerning provisional measures in relation to the recovery of assets.
+35 Describe your jurisdiction's legal framework and procedure to request international legal assistance concerning provisional measures in relation to the recovery of assets.

-Mutual assistance to and from Australia is governed by the MAA.
+Mutual assistance to and from Australia is governed by the Mutual Assistance in Criminal Matters Act 1987 (Cth) (MAA).

-Requests under the MAA are made by the Attorney General, usually on behalf of the AFP or the CDPP, but also on behalf of state and territory investigative and prosecution agencies.
-Under the MAA, Australia can request assistance from foreign countries for, among other things, the issue of orders similar in nature to restraining orders, search warrants, monitoring orders and production orders under POCA, in aid of a criminal proceeding or criminal investigation commenced in Australia regarding a serious offence.
+Requests under the MAA are made by the Attorney General, usually on behalf of the Australian Federal Police or the Commonwealth Director of Public Prosecutions (CDPP), but also on behalf of state and territory investigative and prosecution agencies.
+Under the MAA, Australia can request assistance from foreign countries for, among other things, the issue of orders similar in nature to restraining orders, search warrants, monitoring orders and production orders under the Proceeds of Crime Act 2002 (Cth) (POCA), in aid of a criminal proceeding or criminal investigation commenced in Australia regarding a serious offence.

-The process under the MAA is assisted by a number of bilateral mutual assistance treaties to which Australia is a party.
+The process under the MAA is assisted by several bilateral mutual assistance treaties to which Australia is a party.

-36 Complying with requests for foreign legal assistance
+Complying with requests for foreign legal assistance

-Describe your jurisdiction's legal framework and procedure to meet foreign requests for legal assistance concerning provisional measures in relation to the recovery of assets.
+36 Describe your jurisdiction's legal framework and procedure to meet foreign requests for legal assistance concerning provisional measures in relation to the recovery of assets.

-Australia can assist foreign countries to recover assets pursuant to the MAA or, in limited circumstances, via domestic proceeds of crime action.
+Australia can assist foreign countries to recover assets under the MAA or, in limited circumstances, via domestic proceeds of crime action.
 Requests under the MAA must be made to the Attorney General.